apache/parquet-format/CONTRIBUTING.md

   - under the License.
   -->

 Recommendations and requirements for how to best contribute to Parquet.
 We strive to obey these as best as possible.
 As always, thanks for contributing--we hope these guidelines make it easier and shed some light on our approach and processes.
+If you believe there should be a change or exception to these rules please bring it up for discussion on the developer mailing list (dev@parquet.apache.org).

 ### Key branches
 - `master` has the latest stable changes